-Step Config uration of ID Step Operator Action Notes 8 Entry: Prompt: Length Alphanumeric Move filled to the conveyor O Removes the container from the scale and places it on the outgoing conveyor belt, then pressed ENTER to confirm the action.
+Step Config uration of ID Step Operator Action Notes 7 Entry: Print No intervention from the operator is necessary.
+The terminal sends the data collected so far - the operator's name, the serial number of container, the material identifier, the tare value and the net weight from the previous step, as an output, to a printer or to a database.
+8 Entry: Prompt: Length Alphanumeric Move filled to the conveyor O Removes the container from the scale and places it on the outgoing conveyor belt, then pressed ENTER to confirm the action.
 9 Entry: Prompt: Length: Clear Data: Alphanumeric Enter your name or user ID 30 Disabled Because Looping is Enabled, the sequence restarts automatically.
 Since the operator entered a name or identifier in the first sequence, and Clear Data is Disabled, it is only necessary to press ENTER to continue with the sequence under the same name.
 Or, if the operator has changed, a new name or ID can be entered.
-Alternatively, to exit the ID sequence, press the EXIT/BACK softkey 10 [sequence continues from step 2]
+Alternatively, to exit the ID sequence, press the EXIT/BACK softkey 10 [sequence c ontinues from step 2] 1